jeankeller/motifSearch/README.md

 motifSearch usage:
 `python3 path/to/motifSearch_main.py -f path/to/sequence_file -o path/to/output_directory --mod {nucl or prot} -m motifs_to_search` (space separated)
-Typing 'python3 motifSearch_main.py -h' will bring up help and usage information.
+Typing `python3 motifSearch_main.py -h` will bring up help and usage information.

 Motif to be searched have to be provided using the syntax of regular expression (see details below).
 Input motif format: